Why are we recording the current state of our freshwaters?

 Some influence from people on our waterways is necessary to support our communities and agriculture, and it is not possible to return most water bodies in New Zealand to their pre-human state.
 Even where this is almost achievable, such as within national parks, introduced aquatic species such as trout, as well as native and exotic birds, insects and pest mammals, and natural processes such as erosion and atmospheric pollution, impact our waterways to some extent.

-How is State calculated for our freshwater sites?
+How is State calculated for our lake sites?

 NOF Band Scores

-Councils need to set ‘freshwater objectives’ for these attributes, describing the band their communities want for each attribute.
-For each attribute (except E. coli) there is a national bottom line (between the C and D band).
-That means councils need to aim for a C or better, unless it is considered appropriate to set the freshwater objective below the national bottom line (e.g. the existing freshwater quality is caused by naturally occurring processes).
-If they are not already achieving these freshwater objectives they need to work towards achieving them over time.
+Councils, along with their communities, need to set ‘target attribute states’ (NOF bands) for sites in their region.
+For many attributes there is a national bottom line.
+That means councils need to aim for the bottom line or better, unless it is considered appropriate to set the NOF band below the national bottom line (e.g. the existing freshwater quality is caused by naturally occurring processes).
+As part of setting target attribute states, councils will also set timeframes as to when these will be achieved.